-- ✓ The ambient temperature during the charging process must be within the range from 0 °C to 40 °C. - ✓ The battery can remain on the pedelec or can be removed for charging. - ✓ Interrupting the charging process does not damage the battery. - ✓ If pedelec features two batteries, charging for both batteries is started via pannier rack battery. - ▶ Remove the rubber cover from the battery. - ► Connect the mains plug of the charger to a normal domestic, grounded socket.
+- ✓ The battery can remain on the pedelec or can be removed for charging. - ✓ Interrupting the charging process does not damage the battery. - ▶ Remove the rubber cover from the battery. - Connect the mains plug of the charger to a normal domestic, grounded socket.